Hamza-Elghonemy/MediTrack/README.md

 MediTrack is a server application that uses Redis to store and update patient data.

 # Functionality
-- The doctor can login with the patient details and patients data is then displayed on the screen
+- Adding patients via a signup page and the new patients's medical data is automatically updated
-- We can also add patients via a signup page and the new patients's medical data is automatically updated
+- Doctor login with patient details and patients data is then displayed on the screen

 # Technologies
 - Socket Programming